humdrum-tools/humdrum-documentation/guide/ch24/index.md

 assemble Ursatz Urlinie \| rid -GLId \| graph

-This change means that our **Schenker** command can be applied to any user-specified input file \-- simply by typing the filename in the command.
+This change means that our **Schenker** command can be applied to any user-specified input file &mdash; simply by typing the filename in the command.